mccright/rand-notes/Resources-For-Economy-Watching.md

 **General Government Research Sources:**
 * U.S. Congressional Research Service: [https://crsreports.congress.gov/](https://crsreports.congress.gov/)
-*
+* USAspending -- the official open data source of federal spending information: [https://www.usaspending.gov/](https://www.usaspending.gov/)

 **Use** the data above.

-Try to isolate it from the economic *religions* that dominate too many of the published discussions of the economy:
+Try to isolate it from the economic *religions* that dominate too many of the published discussions about the economy:

 #### Supply-Side Economics
-Supply-side (*primarily, but not exclusively, Republicans*) say the economy doesn’t have what it needs to grow because there is too much government constraining the freedom of private capital.
+[Supply-side economics](https://en.wikipedia.org/wiki/Supply-side_economics) believers argue the economy doesn’t have what it needs to grow because there is too much government constraining the freedom of private capital.
+In recent history, its most vocal proponents tend to sell a variant "*Trickle-down economics*" which focuses government support on the most wealthy in society -- arguing that approach will (*magically*) support the rest of society via investing by those most wealthy.
 In other words, "the rich need more reasons to work."
 "Logically," they argue:
 * The poor need (more) punishment if they don't work.